Mohamed-Elhawary/key-detector/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/74cf38bf-b83b-453a-be2e-e23c34a070e8/deploy-status)](https://app.netlify.com/sites/keydetector/deploys)

-Key Detector is an Application that let you discovering the Unicode (ASCII Code) for any Key in the Keyboard.
+Key Detector is an application that allows you to discover the Unicode (ASCII) for any key in the keyboard.

 ![Screenshot](preview.png)